Skip to main content

 image

-The container image Pai runs for this service agent.
+The container image Pai runs for this long-running Agent.
 You bring the runtime; Pai handles the surrounding infrastructure.

 image: ghcr.io/pai-platform/openclaw:latest